WayScience/waysciencelab.com/_posts/2022-06-01-datastrategy.md

 Each perspective requires us to think through different considerations for storage, access, and provenance management.
 Managing microscopy data is related to other data types, with some nuance.
-For more details, see our previous article on data sharing practices for many different biological data types (including microscopy images) in [Wilson et al. 2021](https://doi.org/10.1002/1873-3468.14067).
+For more details, see our previous article on data sharing practices for many different biological data types (including microscopy images)([Wilson et al. 2021](https://doi.org/10.1002/1873-3468.14067)).

 #### 1. Level

 The data level indicates the stage and amount of bioinformatics processing applied.
 For example, the lowest data level, or “raw” data, are the images acquired by the microscope.
 (Technically, the biological substrate is the “rawest” data, but we consider the digitization of biological data to be the lowest level).
-Following the raw form, scientists apply various bioinformatics processing steps to generate various forms of intermediate data.
+Following the raw form, scientists apply various bioinformatics processing steps to generate various forms of intermediate data (see Figure 1).

 With microscopy data, there are many different kinds of intermediate data; each typically of different sizes and thus have different storage and sharing requirements.
 Each intermediate data type has different requirements for storage and sharing.